gnolang/gno/gnoland/docs/peace.md

 of complexity that will see more zero day bugs in the future for exploitation.
-In terms of governance, the contracts are probably going to be written in Rust, and so suddenly the validators that joined the project by inspecting the Go code is now required to also audit Rust code.
+In terms of governance, the contracts are probably going to be written in Rust, and so suddenly the validators that joined the project by inspecting the Go code are now required to also audit Rust code.
 But also, we are now truly opening the doors to all kinds of contracts to be run, because while governance does sometimes reject proposals, it is generally accommodating to new features especially endorsed by core contributors.